opsdroid/skill-vault/README.md

 ## Requirements

 * An instance of Vault to interact with.
-* A token with seal permissions.
+* A token with seal permissions (Pro Tip: create a [seal only role](https://www.jacobtomlinson.co.uk/security/2017/06/14/seal-only-token-hashicorp-vault/) just for opsdroid).

 ## Configuration